-Bloomsbury will also be joining the Book Chain Project in order to drive a more sustainable supply chain across the industry.
+Bloomsbury has also joined the Book Chain Project in order to drive a more ethical and sustainable supply chain across the industry.
+During the year, Bloomsbury attended a number of relevant Book Chain Project sessions organised by Carnstone, which were also attended by representatives from across the industry.